 A scholarship recipient's credit hours are verified at mid-term.
 If the student withdrew from any courses, the scholarship award may be prorated following mid-term credit hour verification.
-Also, at mid-term, if the student no longer has an unmet need, the student no longer qualifies for the scholarship and the scholarship will be removed from the student's award letter.
+Also, at mid-term, if the student no longer has an unmet need, the student no longer qualifies for the scholarship and the scholarship will be removed from the student's award letter and/or student account which might result in a bill.